zachwiseit/Deploying-Active-Directory-/README.md

 </p>
 <p>
 49 Next we are going to log out.
 Closing the connection to dc-1 and logging back in as "mydomain.com\jan_admin".
-   Right click start, click run, type "logoff", and click "OK".
+   Right-click start, click run, type "logoff", and click "OK".
 This will quickly log you out of the vm.
 <p>
 <img <img width="1440" alt="DE_49" src="https://github.com/user-attachments/assets/d9ab7105-b2b0-4ce7-94e2-a90eeb9c9352" />
 </p>